vm2st/money-catcher/README.md

 <h4>To change my game in Stencyl, you need to:</h4>
 <p>1.
 Download the repository in a zip file.<br>
-2. Replace it.zip to .stencyl in the name of the downloaded file!<br>
+2. Replace .zip to .stencyl in the name of the downloaded file!<br>
 3. Now you have the .stencyl file of my game!</p>

 <h2>Here you can download and view the Stencyl version of this game.</h2>